jaideepjoshi/GEMmaker_Demo/README.md

 nano /workspace/<user>/input/SraAccList.txt
 ```

 Now exit the dtp-base pod by simply running `exit`.
 We will re-enter the dtp-sra-toolkit to download our fastq inputs.
-This can be done using the background feature of dtp, however we will do it interactively to follow the output and send it to an output file
+This can be done using the background feature of dtp, however we will do it interactively to follow the output and send it to an output file.
+Be sure to leave this interactive terminal up and running until the data transfer completes.
 ```
 cd /workspace/<user>/misc
 chmod +x install.sh